Mont des Arts

 How to get to Mont des Arts Brussels?

-What to do at Mont des Arts?
+What to see at Mont des Arts?

 Treat it as a lens on the city.
 Linger on the terrace, then dip into the Royal Library of Belgium for the KBR museum, or pair the view with BOZAR or the Magritte Museum nearby.
 Street musicians add soundtrack on fair days.
 I often loop down to the Galeries Royales after.
-For a curated sequence, press play on StoryHunt.

 What is the prettiest street in Brussels?